SickMcNugget/Experimentah/README.md

   the experiment.
 These can be used to prepare hosts in some way before running a main experiment script.
 Teardowns are the same, but run just after each variation of the experiment finishes.
+- If you don't have a 'base' experiment, and you only want to run variations from some common configuration, you can use the only_variations field to enable this functionality.

 Some fields are required, and others are not.
 They are listed below.